mu-editor/mu/README.rst

 The BBC's "blessed" solution for programming this device is web-based.
 However, we have observed that this doesn't provide the optimum experience for Python:

+* It requires you to use a web-browser as a text based code editor.
 * You need to download the .hex file to flash onto the device and then drag it to the device's mount point on the filesystem.
 A rather clunky multi-part process.
 * It doesn't allow you to connect to the device in order to live code in Python via the REPL.

-The Mu editor addresses each of these problems: it makes it easy to flash your code onto the device (it's only a click of a button).
+The Mu editor addresses each of these problems: it is a native application specifically designed as a text based coding environment.
+It makes it easy to flash your code onto the device (it's only a click of a button).
 It has a built in REPL client that automatically connects to the device.